serokell/ton-paychan/doc/Payment-channel.md

   (If the `payout` value is impossible, the request is rejected.)
   The contract remembers the requester and the IOU they provided, if any, but it is not verified yet.
 Current time-stamp is also recorded.
-* One party disputes an incorrect IOU from the other (`MkRequestDispute`) -> `MkStateDispute`.
-Again, all details of the request, include the time-stamp, are remembered.

 ### The channel is closing (`MkStateClosing`)